Will I take preventives all my life?

 - Is the deterioration caused by a factor that can be addressed, like a major change in stress levels or lifestyle?

 - Is it possible that you have reset your normal?
-It is not rare to see people who get better readjusting and finding that 6 days per month is bad, but when they were having 12 days, 6 was actually quite good.
+It is common that as people get better, they may feel that 6 days of migraine symptoms is bad.
+However, when they were having 12 days per month, 6 was actually quite good.

 I think I want to stop the preventive.
 How do I do that?

 Always use a diary before changing anything.
 Discuss with your health care provider.
-An option may be to increase the dose a little.
-If you decide to taper down, do it progressively.
+An option may be to decrease the dose a little.
+If you decide to taper down, do it very slowly.
 Never stop a migraine preventive abruptly.
-It may lead to severe rebound migraines.
-Use
+It may lead to severe rebound migraine attacks.

 REFERENCES